30 Jul Treating Hip Impingement in the Fitness Athlete

 - Minimizing sitting & sedentary activities that may make the symptoms worse

 For actual labrum tears and bony impingement, you may have to make some permanent alterations or sport changes.
-But in general, if we can improve strength, motor control, and mechanics, many people will see decreased symptoms and functional improvement.
+But in general, if we can improve strength, motor control, and mechanics, many people will see a full recovery from their pain!

 Stop Stretching The Hip Flexors